 Todays Reading:: : Psalm 1:1-6

 Although today's sermon is based on Luke 5:1-11 pastor referenced other significant bible passages listed below.
-Simply highlight with your mouse to read.
+Simply highlight to read.

 What does Luke Chapter 5 signify?.